 The NEF continues to contribute to the national transformation agenda whilst remaining responsive to the economic environment and adjusting accordingly.
-Also, discussions at Board level continue to challenge the organisation to constantly interrogate ways in which it operates and evaluate whether or not they enable the organisation to effectively fulfil its mandate.
+Also, discussions at Board level continue to challenge the organisation to constantly interrogate ways in which it

 As illustrated diagrammatically below, the National Empowerment Fund (NEF) provides financial and non-financial support to black-owned businesses across all sectors of the economy.
 The NEF's non-financial interventions encompass entrepreneurship training, incubation support, business planning, investor education and mentorship support as critical imperatives for economic transformation and growth.